Latest news of Swami Prakashanand Saraswati 2014 |

 Cut off from authorized disciplic succession, the Mayavadis are victims of their defective material reasoning.
 Material things change or dissipate as they give off energy.
 Your gas tank and your bank balance reduce to nothing as you spend money and drive your car.
 The original tree disappears as it is sawed into lumber and further transformed into furniture and houses.
 But the Absolute Truth, the Supreme Personality of Godhead, Krishna, is not material.
 The Upanishads describe Him as a transcendental person with unlimited, inexhaustible energies.
 Because He is infinite and complete, His creations, such as the phenomenal material world, are also infinite and complete.

-om purnam adah purnam idam
+om purnam adah purnam idampurnat purnam udacyatepurnasya purnam adayapurnam evavashishyate

 “The Personality of Godhead is perfect and complete, and because He is completely perfect, all emanations from Him, such as this phenomenal material world, are perfectly equipped as complete wholes.
 Whatever is produced of the Complete Whole is also complete in itself.
 Because He is the Complete Whole, even though so many complete units emanate from Him, He remains the complete balance.”